Ferrari F2002

-The Ferrari F2002 was a racing car used by Scuderia Ferrari Marlboro as its entry for competition in the 2002 Formula One season.
-The chassis was designed by Rory Byrne, Ignazio Lunetta, Aldo Costa, Marco Fainello, Nikolas Tombazis and James Allison and Paolo Martinelli, assisted by Giles Simon leading the engine design and operations, under the overall leadership of Ross Brawn who was the team's Technical Director and Jean Todt the team Manager.
+The Ferrari F2002 was a highly successful Formula One Car used by Scuderia Ferrari Marlboro as its entry for competition in the 2002 Formula One season.
+The chassis was designed by Rory Byrne, Ignazio Lunetta, Aldo Costa, Marco Fainello, Nikolas Tombazis and James Allison and Paolo Martinelli, assisted by Giles Simon (engine design and development) and Pino D'Agostino (engine operations), under the overall leadership of Ross Brawn who was the team's Technical Director and Jean Todt the team Manager.
 It won fifteen Grands Prix, from a total of nineteen races in 2002 and 2003.
 It is widely regarded as one of the most successful Formula One car designs of all time, as Michael Schumacher drove it to a then record-equaling fifth world drivers' title in 2002, while easily clinching the 2002 constructors' title with as many points as all other teams put together.